apchenstu/TensoRF/README.md

 ## Rendering

 ```
-python train.py --config configs/lego.txt --ckpt path/to/your/checkpoint --render_only 1 --render_test 1
+python train.py --config configs/lego.txt --ckpt path/to/your/checkpoint --render_only 1 --render_test 1 --export_mesh 1
 ```

 You can just simply pass `--render_only 1` and `--ckpt path/to/your/checkpoint` to render images from a pre-trained checkpoint.
 You may also need to specify what you want to render, like `--render_test 1`, `--render_train 1` or `--render_path 1`.
 The rendering results are located in your checkpoint folder.
+You can also export the mesh by passing `--export_mesh 1`.

+## Training with your own data
+We provide two options for training on you own image set:

+1. Following the instructions in the [NSVF repo](https://github.com/facebookresearch/NSVF#prepare-your-own-dataset), then set the dataset_name to 'tankstemple'.
+2. Calibrating images with the script from [NGP](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md), then adjust the datadir in `configs/your_own_data.txt`.
+   Please check the `scene_bbox` and `near_far` if you get abnormal results.

 ## Citation
 If you find our code or paper helps, please consider citing: